 The service is also responsible for placements of children and young people with Education, Health and Care plans and for placing children and young people in the Enhanced Mainstream Schools.

-The service also has responsibility for some of the Council’s short breaks provision for disabled children.
+The service additionally has responsibility for some of the Council’s short breaks provision for disabled children.

 A 'Local Offer' has been developed to enable children and young people with special educational needs and disabilities (aged 0 - 25) and their families to access information about all of the services available to them from one place.